dpsframework/dpsframework.org/_proposals/P20-JADE-FIPA_en.md

 toc:  true

-objective:  'Compile JADE with Java JDK-17'
+objective:  'Compile JADE with Java OpenJDK-11 to 18 or higher'
-title:  'JADE-FIPA to OpenJDK-17 proposal for upgrade'
+title:  'JADE-FIPA update proposal to be compiled on OpenJDK-11 to 18'
-headtitle:  'JADE 4.5.4 core: Proposal for upgrade to OpenJDK-17 and Java Platform Module System.'
+headtitle:  'Unify the libraries used by the JADE 4.5.4 core: This is a proposal to update the compilation mechanism so that it can be done with OpenJDK-11 to 18 or higher.
+And allow future adoption of the Java Platform Module System in the JADE core.'
 shorttitle:  'P20-JADE-FIPA (2022)'
 year:  '2022'
 author:  'FJ.
 Aguayo'